 2. When the oil is hot, toss in the 1/2c of popcorn kernels, put on the lid and shake the pan back and forth a few times to coat all of the kernels with hot oil.
 As the popcorn pops, shake the pan every 30 seconds or so to prevent the bottom kernels from scorching.
 Once the time between "pops" slows down to a few seconds, it's done.
 Immediately turn the popcorn out into a large bowl.

 3. When the pop corn is cool, carefully go through and remove all of the un-popped kernels then pour the cashews on top of the popcorn, without stirring them in.

 For the Caramel

-1. Lightly oil 2 wooden spoons or spatulas (these will be used to stir the caramel into the popcorn) and line a baking sheet with a silicone mat or lightly oil it (this will be used to cool the caramel covered corn).
+1. Preheat your oven to 300ºF.
+Lightly oil 2 wooden spoons or spatulas (these will be used to stir the caramel into the popcorn) and line a baking sheet with a silicone mat or lightly oil it (this will be used to cool the caramel covered corn).

 2. In a large heavy bottomed pot over medium high heat add the sugar, butter, salt and 1/2c water.
 Bring the mixture to a boil (without stirring) and let it boil vigorously until it turns a light golden caramel, 10-14min.